terraindata/terrain/midway/README.md

 Included in the `midway/test` folder.

-Run the `yarn run jest-test` command to run the back-end tests.
+Run the `yarn run test-back` command to run the back-end tests.

 #### API Tests in Back-end test files